 Students may regain federal financial aid eligible by achieving the minimum qualitative and quantitative standards.
-Students can accomplish this by raising their cumulative GPA and/or completing an appropriate number of courses to raise the number of credits successfully completed versus attempted.
-This can be achieved by successfully completing the necessary course(s) at the Institute at students' own expense or through transferring credits into the Institute.
+Students can accomplish this by raising their cumulative GPA and/or completing an appropriate number of courses to

 When a student who has lost his or her eligibility to receive federal student assistance meets the required cumulative GPA and/or the appropriate minimum percentage of cumulative credits completed, their financial aid eligibility may be reinstated.
-Students are responsible for notifying the Financial Aid Director and Dean of Education in writing when they believe they have corrected their satisfactory academic progress deficiencies.
+Students are responsible for notifying the Financial Aid Director and Academic Dean in writing when they believe they have corrected their satisfactory academic progress deficiencies.